 Fuller Albright discovered more new diseases and their causes than any other person in the history of medicine.
-He was the founder of modern endocrinology, the study of how glands work in your body.
-In his time, many chairmen of the departments of endocrinology in North American medical schools were men who had studied under him.
+He founded modern endocrinology, the study of how glands work in your body.
+In his lifetime, he mentored most of the chairmen of the departments of endocrinology in North American medical schools.
 He was one of the most brilliant and innovative doctors who ever lived.
-He was also an outstanding athlete who captained his high school football team and was one of the better senior tennis players in New England even though he spent most of his time in his lab at the Mass General Hospital.
-His life of accomplishment ended with an experimental treatment for Parkinson’s disease that left him in a coma for his last thirteen years.
+He was also an outstanding athlete who had captained his high school football team and was one of the better senior tennis players in New England, even though he spent most of his time in his lab at the Mass General Hospital.

-He was born in Buffalo, NY on January 12, 1900.
+Albright was born in Buffalo, NY, on January 12, 1900.
 His father was John J. Albright, a wealthy industrialist.
-John Albright’s first wife had died In 1895, and he hired Susan Fuller, a recent Smith College graduate, to educate his three children.
+John Albright’s first wife had died in 1895, and he hired Susan Fuller, a recent Smith College graduate, to educate his three children.
 Two years later, John and Susan married and had five children together, including a son they named Fuller.
 Fuller went to the Nichols School in Buffalo, which was founded by his father, and then to Harvard College.
-He left Harvard after 18 months to enlist in the Army to fight in World War I. During the 1918 pandemic, he was infected with influenza which can cause Parkinson’s disease many years later.
+He left Harvard after 18 months to enlist in the Army to fight in World War I. During the 1918 pandemic, he was infected with influenza, which can cause Parkinson’s disease many years later.

 He married Claire Birge in 1932, and they had two sons.
-He named one of his sons, Birge Albright after his wife’s maiden name, just as his father had named him Fuller after his mother’s maiden name.
-Birge was a classmate of mine at Harvard.
+One of the sons, Birge Albright, was a classmate of mine at Harvard (Class of 1957).

 List of Firsts

 Try to imagine how one person could make so many breakthroughs in our understanding of how the human body functions.
 Fuller Albright was the first person to: